Diarrhea in Dogs

 Once you’re back home, be ready to take your dog out to relieve himself at a moment’s notice.
 Make arrangements for your dog to be monitored and taken out frequently if you will not be home, and consider crating your dog without bedding for easier clean up.

-Bear in mind that some causes of chronic diarrhea, like diarrhea caused by a food allergy or intolerance, will take patience on your part as you take measures like elimination diets to determine the irritant.
+Bear in mind that some causes of chronic diarrhea, like diarrhea caused by a food allergy or intolerance, will take patience on your part as you take measures like experimenting with elimination diets to narrow down and identify which food was causing your dog’s diarrhea.

 Other causes of diarrhea, like cancer, immune conditions, or bacterial infections may not be preventable.
-In these cases, early intervention from your veterinarian is the best way to prevent major complications.
+In these cases, early intervention at the first sign of infection is the best way to prevent major complications.

 While a single episode of diarrhea in dogs is usually not cause for concern, repeated episodes should always be investigated by a veterinarian, to diagnose and treat the underlying cause, and ensure your dog doesn’t suffer from dehydration.
 If caught early (and depending on the root cause), diarrhea is usually treatable and dogs will recover well.